Manny-D/Cisco-Duo-MFA-for-RDP/README.md

 <br>

 ## Description
-In this project, we explore how to strengthens our defenses by adding Duo Security's Multi-Factor Authentication (MFA) to RDP (remote desktop protocol) connections.
-This extra layer of security ensures only authorized users can access our server, keeping your data safe.
+In this project, we explore how to strengthen a server's defenses by adding Duo Security's Multi-Factor Authentication (MFA) to RDP (remote desktop protocol) connections.
+This extra layer of security ensures only authorized users can access our server, keeping our data safe.

 <b>Note</b>: This project is using an already spun up Microsoft Azure Virtual Machine (VM) running Server 2019.